SmugMug Review Highlights

 This is the first of several ways you can add photos to your SmugMug account.
 By letting you import straight from online photo-hosting services, it bypasses the need to sort through photos on your computer first – or even store photos on your computer at all.

-Supported photo-hosting services currently include Flickr, Dropbox, Amazon Drive, and Google Photos.
+Supported photo-hosting services currently include Flickr, Dropbox, and Amazon Drive.

 The tool works beautifully.
 With one click, you link your SmugMug account with your existing photo-hosting account.
 Then click to select the photos you want to import, and wait a minute or two while they’re copied into SmugMug.
 It’s secure, efficient, and easy.